 Also on Tuesday, the supervisors will be asked to approve money from the Arizona Department of Public Safety, “to provide for the Border Strike Force Bureau Program, $260,000.00/$86,666.66 General Fund match.”

-As co-chairs of the Community Law Enforcement Partnership Commission (CLEPC), we are writing this letter to inform you of that after a thorough discussion, the commission voted to not recommend the acceptance of the following grant: Arizona Department of Public Safety grant, to provide for the Border Strike Force Bureau Program, $260,000.00/$86,666.66 General Fund match (GTAW 19-54).
+As co-chairs of the Community Law Enforcement Partnership Committee (CLEPC), we are writing this letter to inform you of that after a thorough discussion, the Committee voted to not recommend the acceptance of the following grant: Arizona Department of Public Safety grant, to provide for the Border Strike Force Bureau Program, $260,000.00/$86,666.66 General Fund match (GTAW 19-54).
 One of the most voiced concerns was the lack of data to show how this grant affects the community on the ground and what this program actually looks like day to day.

-For the three separate Department of Justice grants (GTAM 19-22), (GTAM 19-24), and (GTAM 19-25), to provide for the Organized Crime Drug Enforcement Task Force $25,000.00, the commission was unable to procure a vote in favor or against as we had an equal amount of yays and nays on a motion of recommendation.
+For the three separate Department of Justice grants (GTAM 19-22), (GTAM 19-24), and (GTAM 19-25), to provide for the Organized Crime Drug Enforcement Task Force $25,000.00, the Committee was unable to procure a vote in favor or against as we had an equal amount of yays and nays on a motion of recommendation.

 Once again, a large area of concern is being provided enough information, statistics, and time to properly review the way these grants affect our community.
-We have requested a thorough and complete grant schedule pending the review of committee responsibilities and organization by the board on the 18th of December.
+We have requested a thorough and complete grant schedule pending the review of Committee responsibilities and organization by the board on the 18th of December.

 For years, the County supervisors have accepted this money without controversy: